slowernews/wisdom-tldr/chapters/chapter_appendix.md

 ## On intelligence and talent

 <!--
+> *'Being wise means having more questions than answers.' -- Kevin Kelly*
 > *'Some people feel the rain.
 Others just get wet.' -- Bob Marley*
 > *'The measure of intelligence is the ability to change.' -- Albert Einstein*
 > *'Keep away from people who try to belittle your ambitions.
 Small people always do that, but the really great make you feel that you, too, can become great.' -- Mark Twain*